MichaelLangbein/tdl2/backend/data/wiki/legales/opensource.md

 ### Contributor License Agreement (CLA)
 Allows project leader to re-license the code
 Also covers how other peoples' contributions are copyrighted

+## Uncertainties
+- Each country and court can decide individually if a given license is compatible with local laws: https://news.ycombinator.com/item?id=10455848